-CertificationPermit Number:UTS000001Permittee:Jordan Valley MunicipalitiesCo-Permittee:Herriman City

-Submitted with this permit is the following:

-- Information regarding the overall quality concerns, priorities, and measurable goals specific to the co-permittee that were considered in the development and/or revision of the SWMP document - A description of the program elements that will be implemented as part of the six minimum control measures mandated by the DWQ - A description of how the co-permitee intends to meet the requirements of the Permit as described in Part 4.0 by either existing program areas that already meet the requirements of the Permit or a description of relevant measurable goals that include, as appropriate, the year by which the co-permittee will achieve the required actions. - An appendix that contains supplemental maps and information that facilitates the Stormwater Management Program within Herriman City.
+Certification Permit Number: UTS000001 Permittee: Jordan Valley Municipalities Co-Permittee: Herriman City Submitted with this per rmit is the following: rding the overall quality concerns, priorities, and measurable goals specific to the twere considered in the development and/or revision of the SWMP document • the program elements that will be implemented as part of the six minimum mandated by the DWQ described in Part Permit or a desc how the co-permitee intends to meet the requirements of the Permit as 4.0 by either existing program areas that already meet the requirements of the cription of relevant measurable goals that include, as appropriate, the year by mittee will achieve the required actions. • • t contains supplemental maps and information that facilitates the Stormwater ogram within Herriman City.
+Statement of Certificat ion direction or supervision properly gathered and persons who manage to the information submit aware that there are s ty of law that this document and all attachments were prepared under my on in accordance with a system designed to assure that qualified personnel evaluated the information submitted.
+Based on my inquiry of the person or the system, or those persons directly responsible for gathering the information, ited is, to the best of my knowledge and belief, true, accurate, and complete.
+I am significant penalties for submitting false information, including the possibility of for knowing violations."

-Statement of Certification

-"I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gathered and evaluated the information submitted.
-Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
-I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations."